Wheeler School

 Wheeler School is a private school located on the East Side of Providence, Rhode Island, United States.
-The school serves students from the preschool level through twelfth-grade.
+The school serves students from the nursery level through twelfth-grade.

 History

 Early history

-In 1889, an art school for girls was established by an aspiring artist named Mary C. Wheeler.
+In 1889, an art school for girls was established by Mary C. Wheeler, an artist and activist from Concord, Massachusetts.
 In 1900, adding an academic college preparatory curriculum to her art instruction, Mary Wheeler accepted ten female students as boarders and officially founded The Mary C. Wheeler School.
 A building on Brook Street was purchased, in 1898, to house girls enrolled in the preparatory program for her Cabot Street School.

 In 1910, Hope Building was constructed to provide living and dining facilities required by a growing student body and faculty.
 In 1912, the original Fresh Air Building was completed, though it was later rebuilt.
 The Mary C. Wheeler School thus became one of the first American schools to use the principles of Maria Montessori in its kindergarten instruction.
 Wheeler also purchased the Froebel Kindergarten School which admitted boys into its pre-primary grades until the 1950s.

 The daughter of a farmer, Wheeler acquired a 78 acre farm and house in Seekonk, Massachusetts in 1912–13.
 She subsequently purchased an adjoining farm and buildings, bringing the total land holdings to slightly more than 120 acre.
 At one point, she advertised her school in Vogue as the Mary C. Wheeler Town & Country School.

 Mary Helena Dey was hired in 1914 to reorder the school’s curriculum.
 As a result, the school became a pioneer in the educational theories of John Dewey.
 Through Dey’s contacts, such notables as Carl Sandburg came to campus to meet with students or, in Sandburg’s case, deliver the graduation address.

 The first Wheeler Field Day was celebrated in 1915, and is the oldest continuously-celebrated tradition at the school.